Skip to content

 Click on "Load file", select the file provided by Schrödinger as the template, and click "Save".

 The template requires a few parameters to be specified.
-At the very least, a name for the Virtual Cluster, a public SSH key, and the client ID as well as a client secret need to be specified.
+At the very least, a name for the Virtual Cluster and a public SSH key need to be specified.
 These settings are explained in more detail in the next few paragraphs and are highlighted in the screenshot below

 ./images/onboarding-azure-template-006.png